"They burned their own homes and disappeared into the Cockpit Country — and the British walked into their trap."

 In August 1795, Balcarres ordered his troops to march on Trelawny Town.
 The Maroons, knowing they could not defend the town against cannon fire, burned their own homes and retreated into the virtually impenetrable Cockpit Country.

 There, they turned the tables.
-Colonel Sandford, leading the elite 20th Light Dragoons, marched into a narrow defile expecting an easy victory.
-Instead, he met a wall of hidden fire.
-Sandford was killed instantly, along with many of his officers.
-The British retreated in panic.
+Colonel Sandford, leading a massive column of over 1,500 men—including the elite 20th Light Dragoons and local Militia—marched into a narrow defile expecting an easy victory.

 For months, the Maroons held out against thousands of British troops.
 Colonels fell.
 Regiments were humiliated.
 The "Invisible Army" seemed invincible.